-Vitamin C is a super supplement, yet people continue to get conflicting info about giving it to their dogs.
-It is obviously very useful and healthy for people, but canines will only benefit when providing extra is necessary which is rare.
+Vitamin C is a super supplement.
+People get conflicting info about giving it to their dogs.
+It’s obviously healthy, but canines only benefit when extra is necessary.
+That’s rare.

-Dogs, under normal circumstances, produce their own supply of vitamin-C. This is in contrast to humans since we don’t have that ability.
-So people typically require this vitamin much more so than their pets do.
-There are, however, cases where supplementation can make sense.
+Dogs produce their own vitamin-C. We do not have that ability.
+People require this vitamin more so than their pets.
+There are, however, cases where supplementation makes sense.

-If your pet dog doesn’t have a healthy glandular system then perhaps their ascorbic acid requirements are not being sufficiently met.
-Let’s go into more detail regarding the use of vitamin-C as it applies to a beloved but deficient four-legged friend.
+Your dog may not have a healthy glandular system.
+Perhaps their ascorbic acid needs aren’t being met.
+Let’s go into detail about vitamin-C as it applies to a deficient four-legged friend.

 Can I Give My Dog Vitamin C?
-Answer: Yes, but only when necessary
+Answer: Yes, when necessary

 It makes sense when there’s a good reason to provide extra.
 The sodium ascorbate version is preferred.

-We recommend Ester-C Canine because of its antioxidant properties, and also due to the fact that it likely won’t irritate your dog’s GI tract.
-In any case, people often relate oranges to vitamin-C. But kale, kiwi, grapefruit and many others also contain high doses of it.
-For the sake of simplicity, we will focus on pure Vitamin C and its proper use for dogs that may have this vitamin deficiency.
+We recommend Ester-C Canine because of its antioxidant properties.
+It also won’t irritate your dog’s GI tract.
+People often relate oranges to vitamin-C. Kale, kiwi, grapefruit and other fruits also contain high doses.

-Vitamin C is an essential nutrient that can treat dogs for cataracts, joint inflammation and arthritis, glaucoma, kennel cough, certain infections, abscesses and upper respiratory conditions.
-It can also help in the recovery of injuries, boost the overall immune system and even treat canine cancer.
-So, some dogs benefit from additional vitamin C.
+Vitamin C is an essential nutrient.
+It can help dogs with cataracts, joint inflammation (arthritis), glaucoma, kennel cough, certain infections, abscesses and upper respiratory conditions.

 Conclusion on Vitamin-C

-Supplementing your dog’s diet with vitamin C is appropriate assuming they are deficient or need it for a medical condition.
-It’s questionable for healthy dogs since they produce their own vitamin-C. Too much could actually be harmful, so discus adding extra vitamin C with your vet.
-In the meantime, learn about other supplement use, such as iron and calcium, if you are curious about vitamins for canines in general.
+Supplementing a dog’s diet with vitamin C is sometimes appropriate.
+This assume they’re deficient or need extra for a medical condition.
+It’s questionable for healthy dogs.
+They produce their own vitamin-C. Too much could be harmful.
+Discuss adding extra vitamin C with a vet.
+Learn about other supplements, like iron and calcium, as they apply to dogs.